-Bringing a claim for cerebral palsy – what you might need to know
+How to bring a cerebral palsy claim – what you need to know

 If you or your child has suffered a brain injury causing cerebral palsy, the process of making a claim might seem daunting.
 With this in mind, our specialist cerebral palsy solicitors have broken down what you need to know about claiming for compensation and more.